 This is the base interface used to manage capabilities common to all Kurento elements, including both MediaElement and MediaPipeline.

-Some error has occurred.
+Some error has occurred on a Kurento MediaObject instance.
 Check the event parameters (such as description, errorCode, and type) to get information about what happened.

 These events indicate some low level information about the state of GStreamer, the underlying multimedia framework.